Specializing in naturalist fine art, writing and education since 1996.

 Christy writes environmental fiction, including the titles below.
-She is currently writing a novel based on her experience working at a museum of natural history.
-To read some of her completed stories, please visit @talkingflowers on Wattpad by clicking the links below:
+She is currently writing a novel that takes place at a museum of natural history where Nature is a character.
+To read some of her completed stories please visit @talkingflowers on Wattpad by clicking the links below:

 A Featured and Prize-Winning Botanical Novella on Wattpad